 I don't see any excitement about him.

-I see that he's he's like trying to get some energy and he's trying to dig down deep, but he just doesn't have it.
+I see that he's like trying to get some energy and he's trying to dig down deep, but he just doesn't have it.

 I don't see that he has any charisma at all.